Managing Director, Fund for Shared Insight

 Lindsay is the program officer for Philanthropy Grantmaking at Hewlett.
 In that capacity, she leads two grantmaking strategies focused on increasing philanthropic effectiveness: (1) Knowledge Creation and Dissemination, and (2) the Hewlett Foundation’s participation in Fund for Shared Insight.
 Prior to joining Hewlett in 2013, Lindsay served as executive director of the Silicon Valley Venture Fund (SV2), and ran business development for Goodwill Industries of San Francisco, San Mateo and Marin Counties.

-June is a senior portfolio manager for the Listen for Good Initiative of Fund for Shared Insight.
+June is a senior portfolio manager and TA provider for Fund for Shared Insight’s Listen for Good initiative.
 She has worked in the social sector for 15 years, bridging data and analysis with experience and reflection to bring about change.
 As an independent consultant, she works to improve organizational processes, facilitate learning, and implement measurement systems for nonprofits and foundations.
 Prior to consulting, she served as the organizational learning officer at the William and Flora Hewlett Foundation.

-Alex is a project manager for the Listen for Good Initiative of Fund for Shared Insight.
+Alex is a project manager of Fund for Shared Insight’s Listen for Good initiative.
 She is an independent consultant focused on community management and nonprofit performance evaluation.
 Previously, Alex provided strategic analysis and landscape reporting for a nonprofit consulting firm in San Francisco.
 She also spent two years as a project manager on the mobile product team at Airbnb.

 William and Flora Hewlett Foundation